1buk109/1buk109/README.md

 </div>

 ## Hi there 👋
-- 🎓 I'm a recent graduate student with a degree in bioinformatics
+- 🎓 I'm a recent graduate student with a degree in bioinformatics.
 - 🧑‍💻 I'm an aspiring full-stack engineer with a strong focus on machine learning and data science.
 <br>